Board of Directors

 CLAIRE NOBLE | Board Member

-Claire Noble is the Community Manager at Mess Hall, where she produces dynamic and educational programming for Mess Hall’s 40+ Members, forges productive creative partnerships between Mess Hall and other food industry players, and works with each individual Member company to grow their businesses, establish their brand, and expand into new markets.
-Claire has a background in strategic partnerships within the Federal Government, non-profit, and corporate worlds, having worked in the Congressional and White House Liaison’s office at the National Endowment for the Humanities and in the private sector managing a diverse client portfolio.
+Claire Noble is a Managing Director at Scott Circle Events, a large-scale event production consulting firm in Washington, DC.
+She previously served as Community Liaison at Mess Hall, where she produced dynamic and educational programming for Mess Hall’s 40+ Members, forged productive creative partnerships between the incubator and other food industry players, and worked with each individual Member company to grow their businesses, establish their brand, and expand into new markets.
+Claire's background is in strategic partnerships within the Federal Government, non-profit, and corporate worlds, having worked in the Congressional and White House Liaison’s office at the National Endowment for the Humanities and in the private sector managing a diverse client portfolio.
 Her focus is on public-private sector partnerships, government relations, communications, and advocacy.
-She has worked with numerous association clients to build their membership, achieve policy goals, and engage new audiences, and is excited to bring her knowledge and experience in all of these areas to the DMV Food Truck Association.
+She has worked with numerous association clients to build their memberships, achieve policy goals, and engage new audiences, and is excited to bring her knowledge and experience in all of these areas to the DMV Food Truck Association.